DiaMate-Organization/.github/profile/README.md

 - Built with **Next.js** and **Tailwind CSS** on the frontend
 - Backend with **Hapi** and **Supabase** using PostgreSQL
-- Machine Learning model trained to predict diabetes risk with scikit-learn
+- Machine Learning model trained to predict diabetes risk with Tensorflow
 - Deployed on **Vercel**, and **Google Cloud Platform**

 ---